 Are you curious about the CompTIA A+ Core Series Exam?
-Do you want to know what it covers, how much time it takes and if you need to bring anything with you?
-If you are in IT, or just want to get your foot in the door, this article will provide all of the information you need for preparing for and taking the exam!
+Do you want to know what it covers, how much time it takes and if you need to bring anything?
+Do you know how to study with CompTIA A+ practice tests the right way?
+If you are in IT, or just want to get your foot in the door, this article will provide all of the information and materials you need for preparing for and taking the exam!

 To get CompTIA A+ certification, you have to pass a set of two exams – created by IT industry professionals – that gauges your skills needed for entry-level IT jobs.
 That said, CompTIA A+ is not only about PC repair.
 CompTIA A+ test-takers should be well prepared to troubleshoot and problem solve a wider variety of problems, ranging from networking and operating systems to mobile devices as well as security.

-Unlike other certifications that only concentrate on a specific domain, CompTIA A+ covers a broader diversity of knowledge required of technicians today, making A+ related to many more job roles.
+Unlike other certifications that only concentrate on a specific domain, the CompTIA A+ test covers a broader diversity of knowledge required of technicians today, making A+ related to many more job roles.

-CompTIA A+ Core 1 (220-1001) Exam Description: The CompTIA A+ 220-1001 exam tests your understanding o mobile devices, networking technology, hardware, virtualization and cloud computing, and network troubleshooting.
+CompTIA A+ Core 1 (220-1101) Exam Description: The CompTIA A+ 220-1101 exam tests your understanding of mobile devices, networking, hardware, virtualization and cloud computing, and hardware and network troubleshooting.

-CompTIA A+ Core 2 (220-1002) Exam Description: The CompTIA A+ 220-1002 exam gauges your understanding of installing and configuring operating systems, expanded security, software troubleshooting, and operational procedures.
+CompTIA A+ Core 2 (220-1102) Exam Description: The CompTIA A+ 220-1102 exam gauges your understanding of operating systems, security, software troubleshooting, and operational procedures.

 Number of Questions: Maximum of 90 questions for each exam.

-Types of Questions: Multiple-choice (single and multiple responses), drag and drops, and performance-based.
+Types of Questions: Multiple-choice (single and multiple responses), drag and drop, and performance-based.